You are here: Start » User Interface » Creating Deep Learning Model

 Locating objects

-In this tool a user needs to draw rectangles bounding the objects in the scene and specify their classes.
+In this tool, a user needs to draw rectangles bounding the objects in the scene and specify their classes.
 These images and rectangles are used to train a model to locate and classify objects in the input images.
 This tool doesn't require from a user to mark the objects as precisely as it is required for segmenting instances.

 1. Defining classes